Birmingham, Alabama: Recent history

-Geography and climate

 Geography

 Birmingham occupies Jones Valley, flanked by long parallel mountain ridges (the tailing ends of the Appalachian foothills – see Ridge-and-Valley Appalachians) running from north-east to south-west.
 The valley is drained by small creeks (Village Creek, Valley Creek) which flow into the Black Warrior River.
 The valley was bisected by the principal railroad corridor, along which most of the early manufacturing operations began.

 Red Mountain lies immediately south of downtown.
 Many of Birmingham's television and radio broadcast towers are lined up along this prominent ridge.
 The "Over the Mountain" area, including Shades Valley, Shades Mountain and beyond, was largely shielded from the industrial smoke and rough streets of the industrial city.
 This is the setting for Birmingham's more affluent suburbs of Mountain Brook, Vestavia Hills, Homewood, and Hoover.
 South of Shades Valley is the Cahaba River basin, one of the most diverse river ecosystems in the United States.

 Sand Mountain, a smaller ridge, flanks the city to the north and divides Jones Valley from much more rugged land to the north.
 The Louisville and Nashville Railroad (now CSX Transportation) enters the valley through Boyles Gap, a prominent gap in the long low ridge.

 Ruffner Mountain, located due east of the heart of the city, is home to Ruffner Mountain Nature Center, one of the largest urban nature reserves in the United States.

 According to the U.S. Census Bureau, the city has a total area of 151.9 sqmi, of which, 149.9 sqmi is land and 2.0 sqmi (1.34%) is water.

-Surrounding suburbs
+Metropolitan area

-Birmingham has an abundance of suburbs.
-Most of the metropolitan area lives outside of the city itself.
-In 2007, the metropolitan area was made up of 7 counties, 102 cities, and 21 school districts.
-Since then Alabaster and Pelham have broken away from the Shelby County School System to form their own school systems.
-Some argue that the region suffers from having so many suburbs because companies can receive large incentives to move a short distance to another city, with no net gain in the area's economy.
+Most of the metropolitan area lies outside of the city itself.
+According to the US Census Bureau, the Birmingham area consists of 7 counties and over 100 suburbs.
+The population of the area as of the 2020 census was 1,180,631.
+Some argue that the region suffers from having too many suburbs because companies can receive large incentives to move a short distance to another city, with no net gain in the area's economy.

-Birmingham suburbs (in order of population, 2020 US Census):